stanford-crfm/levanter/docs/Blog-Post.md

 # Legibility: Named Tensors with Haliax

-Haliax is a library for named tensors, a powerful abstraction where the axes of tensors are given names, and operations on those tensors reference those names, rather than using positions (0, 2, -1) to reference axes.
+Haliax is a library for named tensors, a powerful abstraction where the axes of tensors are given names, and operations on those tensors use those names, rather than using positions (0, 2, -1).
 These names help make your code more legible, more composable, and less bug-prone.
-In Haliax, they also form the basis of how we implement [Fully-Sharded Data Parallel](https://engineering.fb.com/2021/07/15/open-source/fsdp/) training and tensor parallelism.
+In Haliax, they also form the basis of how we implement [Fully-Sharded Data Parallel](https://engineering.fb.com/2021/07/15/open-source/fsdp/) training and tensor parallelism, as we'll see below in the section on scalability.

 Haliax is built on JAX and [Equinox](https://github.com/patrick-kidger/equinox), which is a neural network library that provides a familiar, PyTorch-like module structure.
 Haliax uses